-B CHEM 401 Physical Chemistry I The first in a 2course physical chemistry sequence.
+B CHEM 401 Physical Chemistry I The first in a 2-course physical chemistry sequence.
 Topics include thermodynamics and its application to chemical systems, properties of ideal and real solutions and systems at equilibrium.
-Prerequisite: A minimum grade of 2.0 in either B PHYS 123, STMATH 126, or B CHEM 237; and minimum grade of 2.0 in either STMATH 307, STMATH 308, or STMATH 324 Offered: A. (4) NW, QSR
+Prerequisite: a minimum grade of 2.0 in B PHYS 123; a minimum grade of 2.0 in STMATH 126; and a minimum grade of 2.0 in B CHEM 237.
+Offered: A. (4) NW, QSR

-B CHEM 402 Physical Chemistry II The second in a 2course physical chemistry sequence.
+B CHEM 402 Physical Chemistry II The second in a 2-course physical chemistry sequence.
 Topics include electrochemistry, chemical kinetics and quantum chemistry and its applications to molecular structure and spectroscopy.
 Prerequisite: minimum grade of 2.0 in B CHEM 401.
 Offered: W. (4) NW, QSR